 Let me share my contributing experience and how I started contributing to an open source project called “Orchard”.

 Orchard CMS is a free, open source, community-focused Content Management System built on the ASP.NET MVC platform.

 Orchard is delivered under the .NET Foundation http://www.dotnetfoundation.org/orchard.
 For more info on Orchard visit the official website http://www.orchardproject.net/ and for more Orchard CMS tutorials subscribe to Orchard Beginner YouTube channel.

 Let’s talk about the ways in which you can contribute to open source projects.

-Most open source projects lack good documentation and this is an opportunity for you as a newbie or an experienced developer to put in some efforts and start writing documentations for your favourite open source project.
+Most open source projects lack good documentation and this is an opportunity for you as a newbie or an experienced developer to put in some efforts and start writing documentations for your favorite open source project.

 Most of the open source documentations are written in .md Markdown so make sure to learn Markdown before starting to contribute/fix documentations.